Jerry Agada: Early life and education

-Born on 11 November 1952 at Orokam in Ogbadibo Local Government Area of Benue State, Jerry Agada started his educational journey at Joseph's Primary School, Orokam, Benue State from 1959 to 1965 and to St. Francis Secondary School, Otukpo Benue State between 1966 and 1970.
-He proceeded to Kaduna Polytechnic, C.A.B.S Kaduna State in 1971 and after graduating from there in 1973 he attended the National Technical Teachers College, Yaba, Lagos State between 1973 and 1974 for the Technical Teacher's Certificate in Commerce.
-He was also at the University of Exeter (MARJONS), Plymouth, United Kingdom between 1979 and 1981 where he obtained a Bachelor of Education (English).
-He also grabbed a Master of Commerce in Marketing from the University of Strathclyde, Glasgow, Scotland in 1984 and a Doctor of Philosophy in Public Sector Management from the Post Graduate School, Staton University, Tampa, Florida, United States in 2003.
+Born on 11 November 1952 at Orokam in Ogbadibo Local Government Area of Benue State, Jerry Agada started his educational journey at Joseph's Primary School, Orokam, Benue State, from 1959 to 1965, and to St. Francis Secondary School, Otukpo Benue State, between 1966 and 1970.
+He proceeded to Kaduna Polytechnic, C.A.B.S Kaduna State in 1971 and after graduating from there in 1973 he attended the National Technical Teachers College, Yaba, Lagos State, between 1973 and 1974 for the Technical Teacher's Certificate in Commerce.
+Between 1979 and 1981, he was also at the University of Exeter (MARJONS), Plymouth, United Kingdom, where he obtained a Bachelor of Education degree (English).
+He also earned a Master of Commerce in Marketing from the University of Strathclyde, Glasgow, Scotland, in 1984 and a Doctor of Philosophy in Public Sector Management from the Post Graduate School, Staton University, Tampa, Florida, United States, in 2003.
 He was also at the University of Birmingham, School of Public Policy in October 2003 for the Certificate in Management Contracting & Partnership for Service Delivery.

 Career

 He started his career in 1974 as classroom teacher in charge of Business Education subjects in Government College, Keffi.
-He was there until 1977 when he relocated to Government College, Makurdi in 1977 following the creation of Benue State.
+He was there until 1977, when he relocated to Government College, Makurdi, in 1977 following the creation of Benue State.

 He served as Commissionaire with the Nigerian High Commission, London between 1982 and 1983.
-Upon his return to Nigeria, he was posted to Army Day Secondary School, Abakpa, Enugu for the National Youth Service Corps.
-He returned to Government College, Makurdi in 1985 as Head, Business Studies.
+Upon his return to Nigeria, he was posted to Army Day Secondary School, Abakpa, Enugu, for the National Youth Service Corps.
+He returned to Government College, Makurdi, in 1985 as Head, Business Studies.
 By 1987, he had become Vice Principal (Administration) of the college.
-He also acted as the Principal of the college between 1987 and 1988 when he was formally appointed Principal of the college.
-He was in that position until 1992 when he was elevated to the position of Guidance Counselor and Principal Special Grade at the Headquarters of the Benue State Teaching Service Board.
+He also acted as the Principal of the college between 1987 and 1988, when he was formally appointed Principal of the college.
+He was in that position until 1992, when he was elevated to the position of Guidance Counselor and Principal Special Grade at the Headquarters of the Benue State Teaching Service Board.
 He was transferred to Government College, Utonkon in 1993 as Principal Special Grade.
 He held that position until 1996 when he was appointed the Executive Secretary, Benue State Examinations Board.

-By 1999, Jerry Anthony Agada was again elevated to the position of Permanent Secretary, Benue State Ministry of Information, Youth, Sports and Culture.
+By 1999, Agada was again elevated to the position of Permanent Secretary, Benue State Ministry of Information, Youth, Sports and Culture.
 He also served in the same capacity in the Ministry of Education, Benue State Ministry of Local Government and Chieftaincy Affairs and the Benue State Bureau of Political Affairs.
 Upon his retirement from the Civil Service of Benue State, he joined the Peoples Democratic Party (PDP) and sought election to the office of the Governor of Benue State.
-He lost the bid however, he later emerged as the Minister of State for Education, Federal Republic of Nigeria in July 2007.
-He left the Ministerial position in October 2008 but by March 2009, he was appointed as the chairman, Governing Board of the National Commission for Colleges of Education, (NCCE) Abuja.
+He lost the bid; however, he later emerged as the Minister of State for Education, Federal Republic of Nigeria, in July 2007.
+He left the Ministerial position in October 2008 but by March 2009, he was appointed as the chairman, Governing Board of the National Commission for Colleges of Education (NCCE), Abuja.